sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-You can bind to component props using the same mechanism.
+You can bind to component props using the same syntax as for elements.

 ```html
 <Keypad bind:value={pin}/>